Question:

 Answer:

-The Branched Lattice block has an input for Start points, End points, and Layers.
+The Branched Lattice block has an input for Start points, End points, Layers, and Thickness.
 The Start points refer to where the lattice begins from and the End points are where the lattice ends.
-The Layers refer to the amount of "branches" you want in your lattice.
+The Layers input refers to the number of times the lattice can 'branch' or 'split' to achieve the most optimal lattice structure.
 Zero layers create a lattice with no branches.
 Higher values try to create branches equal to the Layer value, but it is limited by the number and location of the End points.
+The block is also intending to create the most optimized structure given the input variables, so the structure may not always change when the Layers variable is changed.
+It won't add another branch if it's not needed.

-The image below shows a simple setup with one Start point, four End points, and no layers.
-Zero Layers mean we don't want any branches coming out of the lattices.
+The image below shows a simple setup with one Start point, five End points, and no layers.
+Zero Layers mean we don't want any branches coming out of the original lattice beams.

-Changing the Layers to 2 doesn't change the lattice too much.
+Changing the Layers to two only slightly changes the lattice structure.
 This is because there isn't an optimal solution to create two branches with the given End points.

 Sometimes the Branched Lattice block merges two lattices together when you aren't expecting it.
 To work around that, we suggest using a Custom Block.
 The Custom Block processes Lists differently, which eliminates any merging.
 You can download the custom block here.